budes/competitive-programming/README.md

 # competitive programming
 What i am studying and anything related to competitive programming, trying to keep it updated from time to time

-# What i am doing now?
+# What i am doing now

 Studying competitive programming, mainly the topics i haven't studied in my advanced algorithms classes.
 I'm using [this](https://gcc-cefetmg.github.io/Site-GCC/escPrimavera.html) as my main source to organize my studies.